woolf-digital-anon/woolf-digital-anon.github.io/public/files/about_project.md

-# About This Website
+# About the Edition

-This is a dummy page about the project

-## Dataset and Reusability

-Replace the sample XML with your own by following the existing folder structure.
+Stuff goes here i guess